 The application form, fees, guidance, and criteria are subject to change; please refer to the General Medical Council's (GMC) website for current information.

-CESR in a CCT specialty (clinical radiology or clinical oncology)
+CESR in the CCT specialty of Clinical radiology

-This is the most appropriate route for most applicants and most people apply for a CESR in either clinical radiology or clinical oncology.
+This is the most appropriate route for most applicants and most people apply for a CESR in clinical radiology.

-- the relevant specialty training curriculum to which you must demonstrate equivalence;
+- the current specialty training curriculum to which you must demonstrate equivalence;

 - the Specialty Specific Guidance published by the GMC which sets out what evidence you must supply in your application.
 When getting your evidence together, you can use it as a checklist to make sure you include all the documents we need.

 The usual route to a CESR is an application in the CCT specialty of Clinical radiology, which if successful leads to specialist registration in Clinical radiology.

 Some doctors may be eligible to apply for a CESR in a non-CCT specialty, which if successful leads to specialist registration in that specialty.
 A non-CCT specialty is a more limited medical specialty than “clinical radiology”; it will almost certainly be a systems-based area od special interest (for example, breast radiology, neuroradiology, paediatric radiology and so on).

 To be eligible to apply under this route, you must have either a specialist medical qualification from outside the UK in any non-CCT specialty or at least six months of continuous specialist training outside the UK in any non-CCT specialty.